doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 #### Test RDP (port 3389) connectivity to *jumpwin1* private endpoint (IaaS)

-* From a Windows PowerShell Command prompt, run the following command:
+* From a Windows PowerShell command prompt, run the following command:

   ```powershell
   Resolve-DnsName jumpwin1.mysandbox.local
   ```

 * Verify the IP address returned is in the *azurerm_subnet.vnet_app_01_subnets["snet-app-01"]* subnet.
-  * Note: This DNS query was resolved by the DNS server running on *azurerm_windows_virtual_machine.vm_adds*.
 * Navigate to *Start* > *Remote Desktop Connection* and connect to `jumpwin1.mysandbox.local` using the credentials `bootstrapadmin@mysandbox.local`.
 Use the password associated with the *adminpassword* secret in key vault.
 * End the RDP session by navigating to *Start* > *bootstrapadmin* > *Sign out*.

 #### Test SSH (port 22) connectivity to *jumplinux1* private endpoint (IaaS)

-* From a Windows PowerShell Command prompt, run the following command:
+* From a Windows PowerShell command prompt, run the following command:

   ```powershell
   Resolve-DnsName jumplinux1.mysandbox.local